 Requisite: Completion of a previous course in creative writing.
 Limited enrollment.
 Preregistration is not allowed.
 Please consult the Creative Writing Center website for information on admission to this course.
 Fall semester.
-Visiting Writer Chee.2016-17: Offered in Spring 2017
+Visiting Writer Chee.2016-17: Not offered

 A poetry writing course, but with a strong emphasis on reading.
 Students will closely examine the work of various poets and periods, then attempt to write plausible imitations of their own, all by way of learning about poetry from the inside, as it were.

 Spring semester.
 Writer-in-Residence Hall.2016-17: Offered in Spring 2017

 The course aims to give the student rapid mastery of Chaucer’s English and an active appreciation of his dramatic and narrative poetry.
 No prior knowledge of Middle English is expected.
 A knowledge of Modern English grammar and its nomenclature, or a similar knowledge of another language, will be helpful.
 Short critical papers and frequent declamation in class.
 The emphasis will be on Chaucer’s humor, irony and lyricism.
 We will read The Parliament of Fowls, Troilus and Criseyde, and some shorter poems.
 Three class hours per week.